 Philip reported that subscriptions were mostly paid promptly by members in the UK.
 The Americans were always a bit slow and UK money transfers more complex for them.

 Rosemary asked whether it would be a lot of trouble to show how much of our Bank holdings was deposits for events.
 Philip said that it would not, and indeed he used to do this, but that in fact most of the money held by the Club was for events, as the only other income was from subscriptions.
 This led to a discussion about a matter raised by John Snook, about whether the Club should keep a separate Client Account for Tour funds.
-It was agreed that this was not actually required, as we act as travel agent and it could interfere with our VAT position under TOMS (Travel Operators Margin Scheme): Philip Hall
+It was agreed that this was not actually required, since any funds received from participants could not be considered to be ‘clients’ money’, as they were for events organised by the club and such funds would only be returned to participants in very specific circumstances.
+Attention was drawn to the club’s ‘Tour Guidelines’.
+The club acts as travel agent and avoids having to register for VAT under TOMS (Travel Operators Margin Scheme).
+In answer to a question it was noted that receipts and payments for each event and our are separately accounted for: Philip Hall

 News & Record

-Johnnie said that the new issue was due out in January, which those who had seen it in advance said was again absolutely excellent.
-He thanked Rosemary and John Stuttard for their excellent proof-reading.
+Johnnie Gallop said that the new issue was due out in January, which those who had seen it in advance said was again excellent.
+He thanked Rosemary and John Stuttard for their proof-reading.

 Rosemary reported that Peter Blond had very sadly died of Covid at Christmas time, and asked whether it might be possible to mention this in the next issue.
 There had been a full interview with him recently (Issue 59) and he had not been a member for very long, so it was perhaps unnecessary to do an obituary.
 Henry had seen Peter only a couple of weeks, driving his 20.
 Johnnie readily agreed, and would see how this could best be done: Johnnie Gallop